tel: +48 22 499 98 98

 492.80 ZŁ

-Give us a call tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the lifting capacity and the shape of neodymium magnets in our force calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or contact us via form on our website.
+You can check the mass as well as the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.